 Gross Combination Weight Rating (GCWR)

 This is important in regards to the braking systems on your vehicle and trailer.
 Staying within the weight ratings for both vehicles will ensure that your brake controls can slow your whole camper down appropriately.

 Unloaded Vehicle Weight (UVW)

-This may seem like a lot to take into account, but your Camping World RV Specialist is ready to help make sure you’re in spec.
-Contact us today to find the perfect RV for your vehicle and to discuss RV financing.
+This may seem like a lot to take into account, but your local Camping World RV Specialist is ready to help make sure you’re in spec.
+Contact us today to find the perfect towable camper for your vehicle and to discuss RV financing.